GBTSpectroscopy/degas/README.md

 ### DEGAS Data tree

 Copy over the DEGAS data tree to your local computer.
 In practice, this is easiest by doing a push from the GB machines to your computer using `rsync`.
 Specifically, you need to grab the `rawdata` directory from our space on lustre.
+Note: if you are copying between NRAO sites, be careful!
+The bwlimit here is greater than the bandwidth of the internal links.
+Contact Amanda before trying to do this.

 ```
 rsync -ahv --bwlimit=8000 /lustre/pipeline/scratch/DEGAS/rawdata username@machine:/path/to/destination/DEGAS/.